lorabridge/lorabridge/README.md

 - Range extensions over large distances may likely cause data loss due to Zigbee sensor data rate is exceeded by the LoRaWAN link data rate.
 - Operation has been verified with a small subset of sensors supported by Zigbee2MQTT
 - LoRaWAN reception might become instable due to lack of realtime support in Raspberry PI OS

+## License

+All the LoRaBridge software components and the documentation are licensed under GNU General Public License 3.0.

+## Contact

+For business inquiries or research co-operations, please refer to

+## Acknowledgements

+The financial support from Internetstiftung/Netidee is gratefully acknowledged.
+The mission of Netidee is to support development of open-source tools for more accessible and versatile use of the Internet in Austria.

 <!-- MARKDOWN LINKS & IMAGES -->